Canon D30 vs T6i

 |150 x 107 x 75 mm, 750 g||132 x 101 x 78 mm, 555 g|

 The physical size and weight of the Canon D30 and the Canon T6i are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the Canon D30 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6i is notably smaller (17 percent) than the Canon D30.
 Moreover, the T6i is markedly lighter (26 percent) than the Canon D30.
 In this context, it is worth noting that neither the Canon D30 nor the T6i are weather-sealed.